 On Christmas Day 1893, when she was age 17, Gertrude married 21-year-old John Martin Weaver (1872-1927), born in Holsopple but a native of Rockwood and the son of Charles F. and Lydia Weaver.
 The ceremony was performed in Rockwood, Somerset County, PA by justice of the peace D.W.
 Will.
 As Gertrude was age legally underage at the time, both of her parents had to sign their consents for the marriage.

-John and Gertrude had four sons – Harry M. Weaver, George E. Weaver, Frank C. Weaver and Herbert M. Weaver.
+John and Gertrude went on to produce four sons – Harry M. Weaver, George Emery Weaver, Frank C. Weaver and Herbert M. Weaver.

-Sadly, Gertrude died of a stroke at age 49 on July 11, 1924.
+Sadly, Gertrude suffered a stroke at age 49 and succumbed on July 11, 1924.
 Her funeral was held at the Rockwood Evangelical Church, and she was buried at the Rockwood IOOF Cemetery.
-Her death left John to raise their four sons alone.
+Her untimely death left John to raise their four sons alone.

 Seen here is the famed "Narrows" gap near Cumberland with a criss-crossing network of railroad tracks, which John would have seen on almost a daily basis.